JemRF/RF-Documentation/pages/wifidocs/wifi32s-setup.md

 ### Step 1: Connect to WiFi

 The first step is to connect your smart device to the WiFi Sensor.
-Power up the WiFi Sensor and, using your computer (or smart device), look for a WiFi Name that starts with **JEM** followed by some numbers.
+Power up the WiFi Sensor and, using your computer (or smart device), look for a WiFi Name that starts with **JEM** for WiFi Sensors, and **JRF** for WiFi Gateways followed by some numbers.
 These numbers are the unique ID of your device.
 Connect to the device using the default password:

 Password: Jemrf32s
 {% include image.html file="gwsetup-ssid.jpg" alt="WiFi Connect"%}